ontoportal/documentation/_includes/shared_doc/developer_guide/api_key_examples.md

 An API Key is required to access any API call.
 It can be provided in three ways:
-- Using the api key query string parameter
+- Using the API key query string parameter
 ```
 #python code example
 import requests